 So, take back control.
 Oracle/SAP will raise an audit against you if they believe that you are outside compliance.
 Therefore, if you ensure that you are compliant, you have less to worry about.

-Self-audit, be proactive, always know your own status, what features you do and don’t need, check your licenses – know your system.
-If unsure, you can approach an external consultancy that specialises in licensing, to help you identify issues in this area.
+Self-audit, be proactive, always know your own status, what features you do & don’t need, and check your licences; know your system.
+If unsure, you can approach an external consultancy that specialises in licensing to help you identify issues in this area.

 It will take time and effort; but look at it this way.
-Oracle/SAP are less likely to audit you if you are compliant.
-Their money comes from noncompliant audits and their subsequent fines; if you are compliant, then they don’t stand to make anything from you.
-(Besides the extortionate fees they already charge for maintenance costs…)
+Oracle and SAP are less likely to audit if you are compliant.
+Their money comes from noncompliant audits and their subsequent fines.
+If you are compliant, then they don’t stand to make anything from you (besides the extortionate fees they already charge for maintenance costs).